What does it mean to be a Sorcerer? Is it possible you are just like Wayne Dyer but don’t know it?

 Teachers like Wayne Dyer are natural conduits of positive energy.
 When others learn, the teacher also gains knowledge.

 You can probably relate to the creative magical moments if you are a musician.
 These Eureka experiences happen when writing a new song, and it just comes out of the ether.
 Or when everyone melds into one seamless flow when playing with others?
 It is one way we connect naturally with “source.”
 Hence, this is what makes musicians Sorcerers.
 Could you be a Sorcerer and not know it?

 People like Wayne W. Dyer encourage everyone to be a Sorcerer.
 He promotes connecting with “source” in his book, “The Power of Intention.”
 In his book “Getting in the Gap: Making Conscious Contact with God Through Meditation (3)” Mr. Dyer refers to himself as a Sorcerer.
-This a person who routinely engages with Source.
+He describes a Sorcerer as a person who routinely engages with Source.

 “Intent is a force that exists in the universe.
 When sorcerers (those who live of the Source) beckon intent, it comes to them and sets up the path for attainment, which means that sorcerers always accomplish what they set out to do.